-"Keep them Safe" is for owners of construction companies, supervisors and site managers.
+"Keep Them Safe" is a resource for owners of construction companies, supervisors and site managers.
 It includes:

-General Guidelines
+General quidelines

-This part presents the basic rules and principles that concern young workers who are above the legal age for employment in Myanmar (age 14) but under age 18.
+This part presents the basic rules and principles that concern young workers who are above the legal minimum age for employment in Myanmar (14 years) but under age 18.

-Specific Suggestions
+Specific suggestions